DFE-Digital/dfe-job-descriptions/DevOps Engineer/SiteReliabilityEngineer.md

  * Implement modern software development practices such as CI/CD, and DevOps as well as modern development workflows using GitHub and Azure DevOps

- * Work in an fully Agile environment
+ * Work in a fully Agile environment

  * Use development skills to maintain applications as well as create powerful automation and monitoring scripts

- * Use infrastructure skills including systems and networks to deploy and integrate services in the cloud
+ * Use infrastructure skills to deploy and integrate services in the cloud

  * With the support of senior SREs and the wider community, learn to build secure, reliable and scalable systems, automate processes to increase delivery efficiency, assist developers to troubleshoot live systems